holoviz/holoviz/doc/about.rst

 Acknowledgements and prior funding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The original development of core PyViz libraries was supported in part
+The original development of core HoloViz libraries was supported in part
 by:

 - Grants EP/F500385/1 and BB/F529254/1 to the `University of Edinburgh